-- Student sentiment towards college education being expensive and not value added still exists. - The NYS Base Aid floor funding model is at risk of being reverted to the FTE method and provides the college with \$300K in additional NYS aid. - The 2nd Chance Pell prison program enrollment carries risk due to 1) Governor Hochul's approval to close up to 5 prisons, 2) access to incarcerated students is increasingly difficult at FCI Ray Brook due to lockdowns, and 3) a new policy that incarcerated individuals can transfer to facilities closer to home.
+- Student sentiment towards college education being expensive and not value added still exists. - The NYS Base Aid floor funding model is at risk of being reverted to the FTE method and provides the college with \$265K in additional NYS aid. - The 2nd Chance Pell prison program enrollment carries risk due to 1) Governor Hochul's approval to close up to 5 prisons, which are unknown at the time of this report, 2) access to incarcerated students is increasingly difficult at FCI Ray Brook due to lockdowns, and 3) a new policy that incarcerated individuals can transfer to facilities closer to home.